ComScore

 • Use hydrating treatments: Whether it’s a hair mask, treatment or serum, add nourishing products to your regular routine.

-• Try hair steaming: After washing your hair, Cole recommends hair steaming to condition and combat dryness.
-Many salons offer this service, but you can also try it right at home.
-Invest in a handheld steamer or heat up a towel in the microwave for a few minutes and wrap it around your hair for 20 minutes.
+• Try hair steaming: After washing your hair and applying a moisturizing treatment to it, Cole recommends hair steaming to condition and combat dryness.
+Many salons offer this service, but you can also try it at home.
+Invest in a handheld steamer or heat up a towel in the microwave for a few minutes and carefully wrap it around your hair for up to 20 minutes.
 “The steam raises the hair's cuticle, which allows hydrating products to absorb more fully and deliver moisture more effectively,” explains Cole.

 Jenny Jin Headshot Vertical 2023